alexarchambault/scalacheck-shapeless/README.md

 )

 libraryDependencies +=
-  "com.github.alexarchambault" %% "scalacheck-shapeless_1.12" % "0.1.2-SNAPSHOT"
+  "com.github.alexarchambault" %% "scalacheck-shapeless_1.12" % "0.3.0-SNAPSHOT"
 ```

-If you are using shapeless 2.2, change the version above to `0.2.0-SNAPSHOT`.

 (Macro paradise plugin also necessary with scala 2.10, see above.)

 Available for scala 2.10 and 2.11.
-Uses scalacheck 1.12.2 and shapeless >= 2.1.
+Uses scalacheck 1.12.2 and shapeless >= 2.2.
+For shapeless 2.1, see the [0.1.x branch](https://github.com/alexarchambault/scalacheck-shapeless/tree/0.1.x).

 ## See also